 Single and Multipart Messages

-SMS messages are limited to a certain data size (or byte size), which in practical terms means that there is a limit on the number of characters you can send in each SMS message.
-However to work around this restriction, the mobile operators and handsets are able to combine multiple messages to form a single message experience for your end users.
+SMS messages are limited to a certain data size (or byte size), which means that there is a limit on the number of characters you can send in each SMS message.
+However to work around this restriction, mobile operators and handsets are able to combine multiple messages to form a single message experience for your end users.

 Messages that are divided into parts are referred to by several industry terms, including long, concatenated, and multipart.
 Character encoding also impacts message length.